Kettlebell Yoga For Optimal Strength And Fitness

 If you’ve ever been stuck driving behind a bus, you know that to see ahead you have to drift to one side or the other so that you can see and get around the bus.
 Likewise, with your body, there may be a small (or large) adjustment you can make between one part and another so that you can feel your body, and feel whether it is in a good position to do what you are asking it to do.

-Center and Balance
+Center And Balance

 Center and Balance are the third principles.
 To balance you have to keep your center of gravity over your foundation.
 And in an exercise like the kettlebell swing, you are center and the kettlebell is shifting.
 So it helps if you can feel where your center is.
 But in addition, if you “tie” the parts of your body together you effectively unify the different centers of all of these parts to act as one.
 A single center is easier to control and balance than a multitude of them.